-- Made of Iron: The punishment both Ma and Tony take during their final duel is massive, yet they actually never sell it the amount they should, aside from some grimacing and blood spits.
-Ma gets powerbombed full force against a concrete floor and later onto his neck against a steel rail; Tony takes a free fall from a first floor, an ippon seoi nage onto the ground and a German suplex against some concrete blocks; and in general, but specially at the end, both of them receive tons of strikes and haymakers.
+- Made of Iron: The punishment both Ma and Tony take during their final duel is massive, yet they actually never sell it the amount they should aside from some grimacing and blood spits.
+Ma gets powerbombed full force against a concrete floor and later onto his neck against a steel rail; Tony takes a free fall from a first floor, an ippon seoi nage onto the ground and a German suplex against some concrete blocks; and generally, but particularly towards the end, both of them receive tons of head strikes and haymakers.
 All of this without even looking groggy.

 - Major Injury Underreaction: Tony ends at the receiving end of a heel hook and does scream in pain when his leg is broken, but the injury itself just makes him limp a bit and ditch his spinning kicks afterwards, when in real life it would be crippling, possibly forever, and he should be screaming his lungs off and tending his broken leg.